Kashubia: Music

 Kashubia has a wide variety of music; Zemia Rodnô is widely considered to be the anthem of Kashubia.
 The most recognised Kashubian song is Kaszëbsczé nótë, a traditional song that is the most recognisable part of Kashubian folklore.
 Dances are also a noticeable part of Kashubian culture, which are moderately energetic, except for a few.
 The most famous dance is the Kòséder.

 Language

-According to Edwin Rozenkranz, the term "Kashubia" was introduced to Gdańsk Pomerania by Slavic displaced people from Western Pomerania (mainly knights), who had to give way to German colonists over time.
-The name stuck to these lands at the end of the Middle Ages, and it was popularized in the 16th century.
-Therefore, the Kashubian language is a Slavic language with some German influences with the status of an official language since 2005.
+The Kashubian language is a West Slavic language belonging to the Lechitic subgroup.
+It was historically considered a dialect of Polish, but is now officially recognized as a regional language and enjoys legal protection as such.
+In a 2011 census, over 108,000 people in Poland declared that they mainly use Kashubian at home.

 Religion

-The population of the region, alike the majority of Poland, is predominantly Catholic.
+The population of the region, like the majority of Poland, is predominantly Catholic.
 Important regional Catholic sites include the Wejherowo Calvary in Wejherowo, and the Church of the Assumption within the former Carthusian monastery in Kartuzy.

+Sports

+The ethnolinguistic identity of Kashubia is often reflected in the names of the region's sports associations such as Cassubian Bolszewo, Kaszubia Kościerzyna, Kaszuby Połchowo, Kaszubia Starzyno, Kaszubia Studzienice, and the football team Nörda Karwia which incorporates the Kashubian language into its club name.

+Supporters of the football club Arka Gdynia regularly express their Kashubian identity with the chant "Arka Gdynia Kaszëbë!"
+In 2010, during the Tricity Derby at the MOSiR stadium, ultras of Arka Gdynia unveiled a new banner displaying the moniker Kaszëbë, which was to become one of the fans most recognisable banners.
+The club has since capitalised on the Kashubian identity of its fanbase.
+On the occasion of Kashubian Unity Day in 2023 the team played in the colours of the Kashubian flag with a kit incorporating the Kashubian language and patterns inspired by traditional Kashubian embroidery.